 Install the improvised platform.
 Because the belt(s) are broken, you will not be able to position the tracker in a position that is as well suited for the installation of an improvised platform as shown in Fig. 1.
 We rely on your genius to handle this.

 The two halves of the tracker are hold together by 4 M8 allen screws.
 When loosening these screws, rotate them until you can hear that the end of the thread has been reached.
 You still are not yet able to remove such a screw from the case, but you can withdraw it that it no longer sticks out from its bore.
 In other word: The screws remain in their hole – see the screw on the top of the case in Fig. 2.
 Now start by completely loosen the two lower M8 allen screws that hold the two halves of INTRA together.
+S

 While a second person presses the two halves of the tracker together, now also remove the two upper M8 allen screws.
 When sufficiently pressed, the two halves will not move, because two of the four threaded holes of the PA-halve of the tracker include a tube that stick out a few millimeters into the opposite halve of INTRA.
 It is essential not to damage these tubes when separating or assembling the two halves of the case.